XMU-Kuangnan-Fang-Team/BiFuncLib/docs/source/methods and main functions/FunLBM.rst

    * - **display**
      - bool, if true, information about the iterations is displayed.
 Default is False.
    * - **init**
-     - str, The type of initialization: 'random', 'kmeans' or 'funFEM'.
+     - str, the type of initialization: 'random', 'kmeans' or 'funFEM'.
 Default is 'funFEM'.

 Value
 ^^^^^^^^^